Mamie Van Doren: 1949–1953: Beginnings

-As stated by Van Doren in her autobiography, Playing the Field, Van Doren decided to do a scene from The Big Knife for her Paramount screen test.
+In her autobiography, Playing the Field, Van Doren says that she decided to do a scene from The Big Knife for her Paramount screen test.
 Van Doren later stated that during the audition, "I played the scene with as much intensity as I had ever played a role, feeling the character's pain and anguish so acutely that it became my own.”
-After the audition, according to Van Doren, McHugh told her, "They're going to offer you a contract."
-However, Paramount decided not to sign Van Doren a few days later.
-Van Doren stated that Paramount gave the reason of her looking too similar to Marilyn Monroe, but Van Doren believes that it was because Parsons pressured Paramount into not signing her.
+After the audition, according to Van Doren, McHugh told her, "They're going to offer you a contract.", Paramount decided not to sign Van Doren a few days later.
+Van Doren stated that Paramount gave the reason of her looking too similar to Marilyn Monroe, and she believes that it was because Parsons pressured Paramount into not signing her.